-Once a GLACIER record is initiated, GLACIER will send an email from email@example.com to the NRA with temporary login information.
-This email may be directed to a spam folder, so the NRA should check there if it doesn’t arrive in their inbox.
+Once a Sprintax Calculus record is initiated, Sprintax Calculus will send an email to the NRA with temporary login information.
+The email will come from "email@example.com", which may be directed to a Spam folder.
+Be sure to check there if it doesn’t arrive in their Inbox.
 The NRA should then:

 - Complete their record

 - Complete any additional required fields including signature

 - Submit all documentation according to the instructions on their Tax Summary Report

 For NRA students with scholarships, tuition waivers, or other awards exceeding tuition and mandatory fees in their Student Account, these amounts are non-qualified and taxable, and the University is required to apply default withholding to the excess.
 If the student holds a F, J, M, or Q student visa type, the default withholding rate is 14%.
 For all others, the default rate is 30%.
 A completed Sprintax Calculus record with an applicable income tax treaty claimed is required to be submitted to potentially reduce or eliminate required withholding.

 The calculation of taxable excess fluctuates as charges and payments are applied to a Student Account.
 Withholding on Student Accounts is reviewed regularly for accuracy and any necessary adjustments are made.